Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 - **Rule 23:**
 Proposals have ID numbers.
 Whenever a player submits a proposal to #proposals, they shall label it with its ID number.
 Each proposal's ID number is the last proposal's ID number plus one.

-- **Rule 24:**
-Relegate strikethrough'd proposals to a new channel titled #mask-archives.

 - **Rule 25:**
 Players can, if they believe that they have found a mistake in one of the gamestate tracking channels, submit an erratum to #errata.
 The player who maintains that channel shall either accept the erratum and fix the incorrect portion or deny it.
 After an erratum is accepted, the player who posted it gains 5 coins.
 The player who maintains a channel cannot submit errata about that channel.